|Cultivate To Stimulate Young Transplants

 Tomato Hornworms can be a serious garden threat.
 Keeping these pests from feasting on edibles in your garden starts with some pre-planning in the fall.

 You can preserve your garden flavors in a freezer.
 Freezing vegetables and fruits preserves color, quality and nutrients better than other preservation methods.

 Here’s how to start growing garlic in your garden.
 This delicious herb is a key ingredient in many cuisines and offers many health benefits.

 Canning your produce can preserve summer flavors.
 Home-canned items trim dollars off the grocery budget and provide preservative-free food that lasts for years.

 Prepare your garden for frosty weather.
 This simple to-do list can help protect plants, get rid of insects and keep faucets from freezing.

 Looking to grow herbs in your garden for the first time?
 Need more information about pots for herbs growing?
 These fuss-free gems offer outstanding flavors and easy-grow-it personalities for growing herbs in pots.

 Strawberries are simple, easy to grow fruit.
 You can grow strawberries in just about any type of location, in the ground or in a container.
 Growing strawberries in pots in doors is also a great way to enjoy the fruit.

 |Growing & Planting Broccoli

 Broccoli plants are a low-maintenance edible you can grow at home.
-This power-packed vegetable is loaded with vitamins and antioxidants and can even help prevent heart disease.
+The broccoli plant is a power-packed vegetable loaded with vitamins and antioxidants and can even help prevent heart disease.
 Planting broccoli and growing it successfully is easy.